sheenanick/life-collage/README.md

 ## Support and Contact Details

-Please feel free to contact sheenanick@gmail.com if you have any issues, questions, ideas or concerns.
+Please feel free to contact Sheena Do(sheenanick@gmail.com) or Caleb Stevenson(cgrahamstevenson@gmail.com) if you have any issues, questions, ideas or concerns.

 ### License